dipinn26592/Call-Records-API-Lab/README.md

 - Click + **New registration**
 - Provide a Name for your app (example: ***CallrecordsId***)
 - Supported account types **“Single tenant”**
+  *If you have subscription associated with different tenant select All Microsoftaccount Users*
 - Click **Register**
 - After app is registered, document the following
   - **Application (client) ID**: {guid}